 Note: Freight rates are indicative and vary significantly by season, route, and market conditions.

-Avoid peak seasons: Chinese New Year (late Jan/Feb), Golden Week (early Oct), UK Christmas (Nov-Dec).
-Order 8-10 weeks ahead of critical periods.
+Avoid peak seasons: Chinese New Year (late January/February), Golden Week (early October), and pre-Christmas (November–December).
+Order 8–10 weeks ahead of critical periods.

-Your container has arrived at Port of Felixstowe or Southampton.
+Your container has arrived at Felixstowe or Southampton.

 They'll: